What are the risk factors for breast cancer?

 A great deal of research has been reported and more is being done to understand possible environmental influences on breast cancer risk.

-Compounds in the environment that studies in lab animals have found to have estrogen-like properties are of special interest.
+Compounds in the environment that have estrogen-like properties are of special interest.
+For example, substances found in some plastics, certain cosmetics and personal care products, pesticides (such as DDE), and PCBs (polychlorinated biphenyls) seem to have such properties.
 These could in theory affect breast cancer risk.
-For example, substances found in some plastics, certain cosmetics and personal care products, pesticides (such as DDE), and PCBs (polychlorinated biphenyls) seem to have such properties.

 This issue understandably invokes a great deal of public concern, but at this time research does not show a clear link between breast cancer risk and exposure to these substances.
 Unfortunately, studying such effects in humans is difficult.
 More research is needed to better define the possible health effects of these and similar substances.

 For a long time, studies found no link between cigarette smoking and breast cancer.
 In recent years though, more studies have found that long-term heavy smoking is linked to a higher risk of breast cancer.
 Some studies have found that the risk is highest in certain groups, such as women who started smoking when they were young.
 In 2009, the International Agency for Research on Cancer concluded that there is limited evidence that tobacco smoking causes breast cancer.